 When Interstate 95 was deleted from within the beltway in 1977, that designation wholly replaced I-495 on the eastern half of the beltway.
+This was formally approved by AASHTO on November 15, 1975.
 However in 1989, the Interstate 495 designation was restored to the eastern beltway so that the highway would carry a consistent number for its entire length.
 AASHTO affirmed the restoration of Interstate 495 as a circular route at its route numbering committee meeting on June 10, 1991.
 As a result of this action by AASHTO, the eastern half of the Capital Beltway is signed as both Interstates 95 and 495.
 Mileage statistics of the Interstate Route Log and Finder list attribute the overlapped mileage to Interstate 95 only, and thus tabulate only 31.41 miles to Interstate 495 as a whole.

 The 1961-opened Woodrow Wilson Bridge, a draw bridge spanning the Potomac River between Alexandria, Virginia and Oxon Hill, Maryland was replaced by a massive construction project between May 2001 and 2009.
 Work included the demolition of the original bridges, construction of new spans at a height 20 feet above their predecessors and interchange upgrades on both sides of the river.
 The new Woodrow Wilson Bridge carries four carriageways in a local and express configuration with a 70 foot draw span.
 Express/local roadways lead east beyond Maryland 210 (Indian Head Highway) and west to Telegraph Road.
 Work at area interchanges continued through early 2013 at Telegraph Road in Virginia.